 After this offering, Clear Channel Communications will continue to own more than 50% of the total voting power of our common stock and we will be a "controlled company" under the NYSE corporate governance standards.
 As a controlled company, we may elect to utilize certain exemptions under the NYSE standards that free us from the obligation to comply with certain NYSE corporate governance requirements, including the requirements (i) that a majority of the board of directors consists of independent directors, (ii) that we have a nominating and governance committee, and that such committee be composed entirely of independent directors and governed by a written charter addressing the committee's purpose and responsibilities, (iii) that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities and (iv) for an annual performance evaluation of the compensation committee.
-After this offering, we intend to utilize certain of these exemptions and, as a result, we may not create or maintain a nominating and governance committee, if oreated, and the compensation committee may not consist entirely of independent directors.
+After this offering, we intend to utilize certain of these exemptions and, as a result, we may not create or maintain a nominating and governance committee, and the nominating and governance committee, if created, and the compensation committee may not consist entirely of independent directors, and our board of directors may not consist of a majority of independent directors.
 Accordingly, you may not have the same protections afforded to stockholders of companies that are subject to all of the NYSE corporate governance requirements.